-The Board of Directors of the AIChE has announced that Darlene S. Schuster, PhD, AIChE’s former Chief of Technical Operations, Membership, and Business Development, has been appointed as the new Chief Executive Officer and Executive Director of the Institute.
-An experienced business leader, Schuster became CEO and Executive Director effective April 25, 2022.
-Schuster succeeds June C. Wispelwey, who retired in April 2022 as AIChE’s Executive Director and CEO after more than 13 years in that role.
+The Board of Directors of AIChE®, the Global Home of Chemical Engineers, announced today that Darlene S. Schuster, PhD, AIChE’s current Chief of Technical Operations, Membership, and Business Development, has been appointed as the new Chief Executive Officer and Executive Director of the Institute.
+An experienced business leader, Dr. Schuster will become CEO and Executive Director effective April 25.
+She will succeed June C. Wispelwey, who is retiring on April 22.

-In making the announcement, Christine Grant, AIChE’s 2022 President and head of the executive search committee, said, “The Board and I are delighted that Darlene will serve as AIChE’s next CEO and Executive Director.
-She has a deep knowledge of AIChE, and her background as a chemicals industry leader from a corporate, academic, and nonprofit perspective, as well as her deep understanding of the dynamic of the chemical engineering professional, will be an asset to the continued growth of AIChE.”
+In making the announcement, Christine Grant, AIChE’s 2022 President, said “The Board and I are delighted that Darlene will serve as AIChE’s next CEO and Executive Director.
+She has a deep knowledge of AIChE, and her background as a chemicals industry leader from a corporate, academic, and non-profit perspective, as well as her deep understanding of the dynamic of the chemical engineering professional, will be an asset to the continued growth of AIChE.”

 June Wispelwey said, “I am confident that Darlene possesses the strategic and leadership skills necessary to help AIChE fulfill its commitment as an integrated community of chemical and related engineers, united in our determination to meet society’s challenges as the global leader of the profession.”

-In accepting the appointment, Schuster said, “I am excited by this opportunity to lead AIChE — an organization that has meant so much to me over the course of my career — as we expand our many points of excellence across the chemical engineering profession, inclusive of all.”
-Schuster added, “In our ever-changing world, AIChE is pleased to be the global home of chemical engineers, as we continue to provide career support and lifelong learning opportunities for the broad engineering community, and continue to serve the chemical engineering profession.”
+“I am excited by this opportunity to lead AIChE, an organization that has meant so much to me over the course of my career — as we expand our many points of excellence across the chemical engineering profession, inclusive of all,” said Schuster.
+She added, “In our ever-changing world, AIChE is pleased to be the global home of chemical engineers as we continue to provide career support and lifelong learning opportunities for the broad engineering community, and continue to serve the chemical engineering profession.”